awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-manager-component.md

 + 2\.0\.x

 **Note**  <a name="stream-manager-upgrade-note"></a>
-If you use stream manager to export data to the cloud, you can't upgrade version 2\.0\.7 of the stream manager component to a later v2\.0\.x version\.
-If you are deploying stream manager for the first time, we strongly recommend that you deploy v2\.0\.8 or later versions of the stream manager component\.
+If you use stream manager to export data to the cloud, you can't upgrade version 2\.0\.7 of the stream manager component to a version between v2\.0\.8 and v2\.0\.11\.
+If you are deploying stream manager for the first time, we strongly recommend that you deploy the latest version of the stream manager component\.

 ## Type<a name="stream-manager-component-type"></a>

-<a name="public-component-type-plugin-para1"></a>This component is a plugin component \(`aws.greengrass.plugin`\)\.
-The [Greengrass nucleus](greengrass-nucleus-component.md) runs this component in the same Java Virtual Machine \(JVM\) as the nucleus\.
-The nucleus restarts when you install or restart this component\.
+<a name="public-component-type-generic"></a>This component is a generic component \(`aws.greengrass.generic`\)\.
+The [Greengrass nucleus](greengrass-nucleus-component.md) runs the component's lifecycle scripts\.

-<a name="public-component-type-plugin-para2"></a>This component uses the same log file as the Greengrass nucleus\.
-For more information, see [View AWS IoT Greengrass Core software logs](troubleshooting.md#view-greengrass-core-logs)\.

 <a name="public-component-type-more-information"></a>For more information, see [Component types](manage-components.md#component-types)\.